 MIS User of PoS with GM receives MIS_Configuration_Update.indication primitive, and collects the usage information.

+In Figure 21, PoS sends group membership to each PoS with GM.

+—Transmission of group membership

+MIS User of PoS generates group membership for PoS with GM, and sends it to the local MISF using the MIS_Pull_Group_Manipulate.request primitive.

+MISF of PoS sends group membership for PoS with GM using the MIS_Pull_Group_Manipulate request message.

+MISF of PoS with GM receives the MIS_Pull_Group_Manipulate request message, and sends it to the MIS User using the MIS_Pull_Group_Manipulate.indication primitive.

+MIS User of PoS with GM receives the MIS_Pull_Group_Manipulate.indication primitive, and generates the acknowledge receipt, and sends it the local MISF using the MIS_Pull_Group_Manipulate.response primitive.

+MISF of PoS with GM sends the acknowledge receipt to the PoS using MIS_Pull_Group_Manipulate response message.

+MISF of PoS receives the MIS_Pull_Group_Manipulate response message, and sends it to the MIS User of PoS using the MIS_Pull_Group_Manipulate.confirm primitive.

 In Figure 22, PoS with GM sends group membership to each PoS

 —Transmission of group membership

-MIS User of PoS with GM generates group membership for PoS, and sends it to the local MISF using the MIS_Net_Group_Manipulate.request primitive.
+MIS User of PoS with GM generates group membership for PoS, and sends it to the local MISF using the MIS_Push_Group_Manipulate.request primitive.

-MISF of PoS with GM sends group membership for PoS using the MIS_Net_Group_Manipulate request message.
+MISF of PoS with GM sends group membership for PoS using the MIS_Push_Group_Manipulate request message.

-MISF of PoS receives the MIS_Net_Group_Manipulate request message, and sends it to the MIS User using the MIS_Net_Group_Manipulate.indication primitive.
+MISF of PoS receives the MIS_Push_Group_Manipulate request message, and sends it to the MIS User using the MIS_Push_Group_Manipulate.indication primitive.

-MIS User of PoS receives the MIS_Net_Group_Manipulate.indication primitive, and generates the acknowledge receipt, and sends it the local MISF using the MIS_Net_Group_Manipulate.response primitive.
+MIS User of PoS receives the MIS_Push_Group_Manipulate.indication primitive, and generates the acknowledge receipt, and sends it the local MISF using the MIS_Push_Group_Manipulate.response primitive.

-MISF of PoS sends the acknowledge receipt to the PoS with GM using MIS_Net_Group_Manipulate response message.
+MISF of PoS sends the acknowledge receipt to the PoS with GM using MIS_Push_Group_Manipulate response message.

-MISF of PoS with GM receives the MIS_Net_Group_Manipulate response message, and sends it to the MIS User of PoS with GM using the MIS_Net_Group_Manipulate.confirm primitive.
+MISF of PoS with GM receives the MIS_Push_Group_Manipulate response message, and sends it to the MIS User of PoS with GM using the MIS_Push_Group_Manipulate.confirm primitive.

 In Figure 23, PoS with GM sends the certificate to each PoS